 How to Know If You’re Doing It Right

-• Well-extracted coffee hits a balance: sweet, round, aromatic, and smooth.
+Well-extracted coffee strikes a balance: sweet, round, aromatic, smooth.

 Tasting your brews regularly—and tweaking one variable at a time—is the fastest way to improve.